Once

 Every

-psycho-doctor that I was ever sent to was, I now realise, was in
+psycho-doctor that I was ever sent to was, I now realise, was himself

 any of them could help me, now (at eight years old) with added stammer